 475 work-based hours towards their time in trade.
 Students can complete their trades qualification by seeking employment as an apprentice and then registering for additional Apprenticeship Training.

 For more detailed information about course content:

-As a Joiner, you could be employed in one or more of the following areas:
+As a Cabinetmaker, you could be employed in one or more of the following areas:

 - Architectural Woodwork (Millwork) – This is a broad term for items such as mouldings, windows, doors, staircases, panelling and other products for all types of building construction.
 View examples…

-- Student work – Joinery is a rewarding and creative trade.
+- Student work – Cabinetmaking is a rewarding and creative trade.
 Our students are constantly creating new and challenging projects that reflect traditional and modern cabinetmaking techniques.
-View some of our student projects and check out our BCIT Joinery Instagram page.
+View some of our student projects and check out our BCIT Cabinetmaking Instagram page.

 - Specialty items – There are many woodworking companies specializing in items that do not fit neatly into one of the above categories, for example makers of musical instruments and sporting goods.
 View examples…

 The scope of a Cabinetmaker’s responsibilities varies with the size and type of employer.
 When you set out to learn the trade, you should try to master all aspects.
 Your abilities to lay out, machine, assemble, finish, and install a wide variety of products to a high level of quality will give you the best chance for continued employment, career advancement, and receiving the highest pay levels.